 Window Dressings: The Options

-Buying curtains off-the-shelf and ready-made can be an inexpensive option; (and when eclipsed from the budget, the only one).
-However, windows are rarely standard sizes, so alterations may be necessary… or left long overdue.
+Buying curtains off-the-shelf and ready-made can be an inexpensive option; (and when eclipsed by the budget, the only one).
+However, windows are rarely standard sizes so alterations may be necessary, or left long overdue.

 If you planned and allowed budget for your window dressings, then bespoke, made-to-measure curtains can be an option; this means having final say over every detail.